henrikstranneheim/MIP_api/docs/MIP_overview.rst

 Features
 --------
  - Installation
- 	* Simple install of all programs using conda/SHELL via supplied install script
+ 	* Simple automated install of all programs using conda/SHELL via supplied install script
  - Autonomous
  	* Checks that all dependencies are fulfilled before launching
  	* Builds/Prepares/downloads references and/or files missing before launching